It feels like every day, a different tech giant teases a plan to integrate artificial intelligence into its services.

 Here's a breakdown of the companies taking part in the race to embrace — and release — AI chatbots, including the latest news of a South Korean telecommunications company pitching a "super app" version of ChatGPT.

 It didn't come as a huge surprise, since Microsoft made a multi-billion-dollar investment in OpenAI.
-The company held an invite-only event for journalists who got to try out the new "Prometheus" chat before it's released to the public.
+The company held an invite-only event for journalists who got to try out the new "Prometheus" chat before it was released to the public.

 The takeaway from Semafor's Reed Albergotti: "It was a complete reorientation of Microsoft around this new breed of AI that has taken the world by storm."

-Google has been working on AI software behind the scenes for years, and announced this week that it plans to build a chatbot named Bard into its search function.
+Google has been working on AI software behind the scenes for years, and announced plans to build a chatbot named Bard into its search function.
 In a promotional video played at an event Wednesday, the bot provided inaccurate information, and shares in Google's parent company Alphabet slid 9%.

 Alibaba and JD